What is Ahimsa/ NonViolence?

 Yoga philosophy says this type of thinking, speaking and behavior is FEAR based and happens when we are embodying negative energy like greed, anger, insecurity, or judgment.

-So when we observe these types of thoughts, words, feelings and actions we can acknowledge them and then let them go... allowing more love, kindness, compassion and forgiveness to be created.
+So when we observe these types of thoughts, words, feelings and actions during the practice, we can acknowledge them - on and off the mat - and then let them go... allowing more love, kindness, compassion and forgiveness to be created.

 “Already without your knowledge you are destroying many creatures.
 You walk and many ants are dying under your feet.
 You are not killing anyone.
 It is just happening.
 But an intention to destroy something, an intention to do violence can destroy your very basis, your very own root.
 Dropping this intention for violence is ahimsa.” - Gurudev Sri Sri Ravi Shankar